 Daniel Greene of TechCrunch writes, “You can visualize DevOps as a conveyor belt, where many checks and balances are in place, at all stages, to ensure any bundle coming down the belt is removed if it’s not good enough and delivered to the end of the belt (e.g. production) safely and reliably if it is.”

 What Does This Mean for the Future of DevOps?

 One of the critical new standards when it comes to product development is cloud computing.
 Cloud computing calls for a separation between development and deployment.
 In turn, it makes a DevOps pipeline crucial to a business for maintaining that separation.
-As software continues to depend more and more on multiple clouds, it will lead to containerization of software.
-As a result, traditional functions of DevOps are expected to see a dramatic shift.
+As software continues to depend more and more on multiple clouds, it will lead to the containerization of software.
+As a result, the traditional functions of DevOps are expected to see a dramatic shift.

 For one, as the industry continues making shifts toward software management using standardized frameworks, DevOps professionals will have more time to drive efficient innovations.
 These professionals will also have more time to tackle the challenges they face regarding managing large clusters of complex applications across technology stacks.